+On and off farm infrastructure or Technical and advisory services or Production inputs or Development training or Marketing and business development or Operating capital Source of data PDA and PSSC Method of Calculation / Assessment Simple count Means of Verification Id copy, approved individual business plan / project profiles, application form, completion certificate, singed off letter/ memo of approval, evidence of support/signature to confirm support received/ signed delivery notes.
+Assumptions Favourable climatic conditions No natural disasters Economic and political stability Disaggregation of Beneficiaries Target for Women: 50% Target for Youth: 50% Target for People with Disabilities: 6% Spatial Transformation District based Calculation type Cumulative Reporting Cycle Quarterly Desired performance Actual performance as per target Indicator Responsibility Programme Manager

+Indicator Number 3.1.5

+Standardised Indicator title Number of producers supported in the Red Meat Commodity

+Definition The indicator refers to the provision of support to Subsistence, Smallholder and Commercial producers involved in the Red Meat Commodity, support will be provided to producers in the primary production and those in the value chain.
+The support will be provided in line with the Agricultural and Agro Processing Master Plan.
+Red meat commodities include Cattle, Goat, Sheep and Pig

+Support refers to tangible and non-tangible support:

+On and off farm infrastructure or

+Technical and advisory services or

+Production inputs or

+Development training or

+Marketing and business development or

+Operating capital

+Source of data PDA and PSSC

+Method of Calculation / Assessment Simple count

-Means of Verification Requirements: Id copy, client contact form, signed delivery note/ completion certificate, business proposal or application form or project profile, signed-off letter/ memo of approval, approved project list, acknowledgement form
+Means of Verification Id copy, approved individual business plan / project profiles, application form, completion certificate, signed-off letter/ memo of approval, evidence of support/signature to confirm support received/ signed delivery notes

 Assumptions Favourable climatic conditions

 No natural disasters

 Economic and political stability

 Disaggregation of Target for Women: 50%

 Beneficiaries Target for Youth: 50%

 Target for People with Disabilities: 6%

-Spatial Transformation N/A
+Spatial Transformation District based

-Calculation type Cumulative (At Year-End)
+Calculation type Cumulative

 Reporting Cycle Quarterly

-Desired performance Higher performance is desirable
+Desired performance Actual performance as per target

-Indicator Responsibility Programme Managers
+Indicator Responsibility Programme Manager

-Indicator Number 3.1.3 Standardised Indicator title Number of producers supported in the Cotton Commodity Definition The indicator refers to the provision of support to Subsistence, Smallholder and Commercial producers involved in the cotton Commodity, support will be provided to producers in the primary production and those in the value chain.
-The support will be provided in line with the Agricultural and Agro Processing Master Plan Support refers to tangible and non-tangible support: On and off farm infrastructure or Technical and advisory services or Production inputs or Development training or Marketing and business development or Operating capital Source of data Provincial Departments of Agriculture (PDA) and Provincial Shared Services Centres (PSSC) Method of Calculation / Assessment Simple count
+Indicator Number 3.1.6 Standardised Indicator title Number of producers supported in the Grain Commodity Definition The indicator refers to the provision of support to Subsistence, Smallholder and Commercial producers involved in the grain Commodity, support will be provided to producers in the primary production and those in the value chain.
+The support will be provided in line the Agricultural and Agro Processing Master Plan.
+Grain commodities include Maize (Corn), Sorghum, Oats, Barley, wheat etc Support refers to tangible and non-tangible support: On and off farm infrastructure or Technical and advisory services or Production inputs or Development training or Marketing and business development or Operating capital

-Means of Verification Id copy, approved individual business plan / project profiles, application form, completion certificate, signed-off letter/ memo of approval, evidence of support/signature to confirm support received/ signed delivery notes Assumptions Favourable climatic conditions No natural disasters Economic and political stability Disaggregation of Beneficiaries Target for Women: 50% Target for Youth: 50% Target for People with Disabilities: 6% Spatial Transformation N/A Calculation type Cumulative (At Year-End) Reporting Cycle Quarterly Desired performance Higher performance is desirable Indicator Responsibility Programme Manager

-Indicator Number 3.1.4 Standardised Indicator title Number of producers supported in the Citrus Commodity Definition The indicator refers to the provision of support to Subsistence, Smallholder and Commercial producers involved in the Citrus Commodity, support will be provided to producers in the primary production and those in the value chain.
-The support will be provided in line with the Agricultural and Agro-Processing Master Plan.
-Support refers to tangible and non-tangible support: On and off farm infrastructure or Technical and advisory services or Production inputs or Development training or Marketing and business development or Operating capital Source of data Provincial Departments of Agriculture (PDA) and Provincial Shared Services Centres (PSSC) Method of Calculation / Assessment Simple count Means of Verification Id copy, approved individual business plan / project profiles, application form, completion certificate, singed off letter/ memo of approval, evidence of support/signature to confirm support received/ signed delivery notes.
-Assumptions Favourable climatic conditions No natural disasters Economic and political stability
+Source of data PDA and PSSC

+Method of Calculation / Assessment Simple count

+Means of Verification Id copy, approved individual business plan / project profiles, application form, completion certificate, singed off letter/ memo of approval, evidence of support/signature to confirm support received/ signed delivery notes

+Assumptions Favourable climatic conditions

+No natural disasters

+Economic and political stability

 Disaggregation of Target for Women: 50%

 Beneficiaries Target for Youth: 50%

 Target for People with Disabilities: 6%

-Spatial Transformation N/A
+Spatial Transformation District based

-Calculation type Cumulative (At Year-End)
+Calculation type Cumulative

-Demanting Overla Outstale

 Reporting Cycle Quarterly

-Desired performance Higher performance is desirable
+Desired performance Actual performance as per target

 Indicator Responsibility Programme Manager

-manual responsibility